-(ii) In few cases the leaves transform into spines, as for example the phylloclades remain covered with spines.
+(ii) In a few cases, the leaves transform into spines, as for example the phylloclades remain covered with spines.

-- (iii) In Pinus sp. leaves are long and needle-shaped. - (iv) In Acacia nilotica leaves are compound with leaflets. - (v) When leaves persists then these are thick, fleshy and become leathery. - (vi) Leaves are smooth and glossy to reflect sunlight. - (vii) Leaf margins of few monocotyledonous plants like Ammophila sp., Agropyron sp. are folded in such a manner that sunken stomata remain hidden.
-Thus to reduce the rate of transpiration. - (viii) In case of Acacia nilotica, Ziziphus mauritiana the stipules are transformed into spines.
+(iii) In Pinus sp., leaves are long and needle-shaped.

+(iv) In Acacia nilotica, leaves are compound with leaflets.

+(v) When leaves persist, they are thick, fleshy and become leathery.

+(vi) Leaves are smooth and glossy to reflect sunlight.

+(vii) Leaf margins of a few monocotyledonous plants like Ammophila sp., Agropyron sp. are folded in such a manner that sunken stomata remain hidden, thus reducing the rate of transpiration.

+(viii) In the case of Acacia nilotica, Ziziphus mauritiana the stipules are transformed into spines.